Gustaf Edgren: The Girl from the Marsh Croft (1947)

+The Swedish Horseman (1949)

 The Swedish Horseman (Svenske ryttaren) is a 1949 historical drama inspired by Leo Perutz's novel The Swedish Rider.
 The film explores themes of identity, fate, and the supernatural, set against the tumultuous backdrop of 18th-century Europe.
 It stands out for its atmospheric storytelling and philosophical undertones.

+Beautiful Helen (1951)

 Beautiful Helen (Sköna Helena) is a 1951 Swedish musical comedy loosely based on Jacques Offenbach's operetta La Belle Hélène.
-The film, Edgren's final directorial work, showcases his versatility and flair for integrating music with narrative cinema.
+The film, Edgren's final directorial work, showcases his ability to integrate music with narrative cinema.
 It features performances by Max Hansen and Eva Dahlbeck, bringing a comedic and satirical touch to classical themes.